 The first noted retailer was John Smoot, a pack peddler who made weekly visits to the area by horse and wagon.
 He eventually leased some ground and built the first store.
 It was the beginning of the town.

 Even in the 1800’s politics played a large role in the development of areas.
 Smoot moved his store across the road because the land he leased was owned by a Republican.
 Unable to buy the land even from a member of his own political party, Smoot moved his store on log sleds about a mile west, The town moved with him.

 Smoot’s store prospered and in 1867 he asked Washington for a post office.
 The town became Smootsdell.
 Later when the new Indianapolis and St. Louis Railroad was being built, a surveyor decided he didn’t like the name Smootsdell and renamed the town New Philadelphia.
 When the railway’s new train depot was erected in 1870 the sign on it read Avon.
 The people like the name and petitioned to change the post office name.
 It’s been called that ever since.

 Over time a doctor moved into the corner of SR 267 and US 36.
-A blacksmith shop, buggy house and several tile factories were all present by the start of the civil war.
-The county’s population totalled about 17,000.
+A blacksmith shop, buggy house, and several tile factories were all present by the start of the civil war.
+The county’s population totaled about 17,000.